Do you need help staying organized for the gardening season?

 - Keep pests at bay if they’re still around.

 - Continue to watch for frosts and be ready to add extra protection to plants.

-- Prepare garlic bed and plant garlic.
+- Prepare the garlic bed and grow garlic.
 Mulch the garlic bed with leaves.

 - Get as many leaves as you can and add over garden beds (especially future brassica beds).